winkjs/wink-bm25-text-search/README.md

 #### definePrepTasks( tasks [, field ] )

 Defines the text preparation `tasks` to transform raw incoming text into an array of tokens required during `addDoc()`, and `search()` operations.
 The `tasks` should be an array of functions.
 The first function in this array must accept a string as input; and the last function must return an array of tokens as JavaScript Strings.
 Each function must accept one input argument and return a single value. `definePrepTasks` returns the count of `tasks`.
 The second argument — `field` is optional.
 It defines the `field` of the document for which the `tasks` will be defined; in absence of this argument, the `tasks` become the default for everything else.
+The configuration must be defined via `defineConfig()` prior to this call.

 As illustrated in the usage, [wink-nlp-utils](https://www.npmjs.com/package/wink-nlp-utils) offers a rich set of such functions.